akashagte/SAS-Targeted-Marketing-Model/README.md

 # SAS
-Targeted Cross-Sell campaign for Time Deposit A/Cs of Wells Fargo
+Targeted Cross-Sell Marketing Campaign for Time Deposit A/Cs of Wells Fargo

 OBJECTIVES
 #PHASE1: Data Cleansing and Merging